brian-benzinger/selfie-me/README.md

 # selfie-me
-A simple android application to remind the user to take a selfie every minute.
+An Android application which reminds the user (annoyingly) to take a selfie every minute.

 Code developed using Android Studio.
 Project idea from the Android Programming Coursera Course.